This guide will help you understand how to store clinical data in the EHRServer, using the commit service, and diferent ways to test that service.

 Generating the clinical document with annotations

-This part assumes you already have a user created on the staging server and that you created an EHR (see previous section).
+This part assumes you already have a user created in the server, and that you created an EHR (see previous section).

 In the previous section we used the openEHR-OPT tool to generate a clinical document in XML (formally an openEHR VERSION instance).
 We used this command: